Multi Agency Risk Assessment Conference

 - IDVA gathers background information from the victim and other agencies not represented at MARAC about the abuse

-- Meeting & Information Sharing - MARAC representative presents information at the meeting on their agency's referrals as well as information relating to other cases in which their agency has been involved.
+- meeting and information sharing - MARAC representative presents information at the meeting on their agency's referrals as well as information relating to other cases in which their agency has been involved

 You can get a copy of the Safe Lives DASH risk assessment.